cshorv/analogic-docs/docs/source/widgets.rst

 -  id\ **:** Widget Id which used for reference in framework
 -  type\ **:** Type of Widget
--  visible: contains all widgets on the page
--  height: height of widget
--  marginBottom: pixel count of margin position
--  marginLeft: pixel count of margin position
--  marginRight: pixel count of margin position
--  marginTop: pixel count of margin position
--  paddingBottom: pixel count of padding position
--  paddingLeft: pixel count of padding position
--  paddingRight: pixel count of padding position
--  paddingTop: pixel count of padding position
 -  widgets: widget list, contains all widget on selected page
 -  width: width of widget
 -  listen: {event, method} events for the widget listen to and method to